 Each year, the Pro Football Writers of America (PFWA) vote for several off-field awards given to people working in or associated with the NFL.
-The 2014 Off-Field Awards balloting is underway through May 16, with the final results announced in June.
+The 2015 Off-Field Awards balloting is underway through June 5, with the final results announced later in June.

 The awards the PFWA membership will vote on: